senkuthegreat/senkuthegreat/README.md

 - 👋 Hi, I’m @senkuthegreat
 - 👀 I’m interested in building and learning new stuff
 - 🌱 I’m currently learning C#
-- 📫 How to reach me: rohitdahiya245@gmail.com
+- 📫 How to reach me:
+      Email: rohitdahiya245@gmail.com
+      Discord: @senkuthegreat
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: Day starts when you start 😄😃😊🫨